droididan/into_the_rx/chapter1.md

 ## Schedulers

-What Schedulers means is where the code will actually be executed and usually and on what Thread. most of the cases Subscribers are used to executing long-running tasks on the some background thread so that it wouldn't block the main UI Thread. this is wspecially relevant on Android platform where we need to compute some data or wait on the **IO Thread** and show the results on the **MainThread**.
+What Schedulers means is where the code will actually be executed and usually and on what Thread. most of the cases Subscribers are used to executing long-running tasks on the some background thread so that it wouldn't block the main UI Thread. this is especially relevant on Android platform where we need to compute some data or wait on the **IO Thread** and show the results on the **MainThread**.

-The must used Schedulers are:
+The most used Schedulers are:

 Background operations: **Schedulers.io\(\)**